Nikhil3389/Volume/README.md

 # Volume Controller
 Steps:
+1. Go to master branch
-1. Clone the repo using : git clone
+2. Clone the repo using : git clone
-2. then open the file in VsCode
+3. then open the file in VsCode
-3. Run Live Server
+4. Run Live Server